gan-orlab/Genetics_of_LID/README.md

 (https://www.prsice.info/quick_start/#input)

 The results from these analyses will be:
--The results csv table(s) of continuous Zscores
+- The results csv table(s) of continuous Zscores
--The results csv table(s) of quartiles
+- The results csv table(s) of quartiles